-QDR is assembling an ATI Pilot Working Group to help us to continue developing this new approach to transparency.
+QDR has assembled an ATI Pilot Working Group to help us to continue developing this new approach to transparency.
 Working group members – pioneers for this new approach – include authors from various health and social science disciplines who employ multiple analytic approaches, use diverse types of qualitative data, and study different world regions and temporal periods.
 This diversity allows us to identify different ways in which annotation contributes to academic research and publishing.
 The working group also includes reviewers charged with evaluating authors’ use of ATI according to a pre-determined set of criteria; in most cases the reviewers are nominated by participating authors, but are at a different institution from the author whose work they are reviewing.

 Personnel from QDR, from our partners Cambridge University Press and Hypothesis, and from the Robert Wood Johnson Foundation, which is generously supporting this project, are also members of the working group.
 Please find a list of all current working group members here.
-The working group will continue to grow during 2018 as more scholars join us as participants in the second ATI workshop to be held later in the year.

 Pilot working group members and other interested parties will gather at two workshops in New York City.
 The first took place on February 22-23, 2018, and the second will be held on November 29-30, 2018.
 Workshop participants will discuss their experiences using ATI to annotate their articles, and reading articles that have been annotated using ATI.
 The goal of the workshops is to evaluate all aspects of ATI, identifying the ways in which it enhances scholarship and the challenges employing it presents, and considering how the ATI approach and technology can be further developed.

 The first workshop focused on articles based on qualitative evidence that were recently published in an academic journal, and that authors retrospectively annotated using ATI.

 Materials, Workshop #1